 Examples of Lack of Whitespace

-You may think that there is white space on that last example, but do your eyes flow across the page or do they scan all over trying to figure out what to read or look at?
+You may think that there is white space on the last example, but do your eyes flow across the page or do they scan all over trying to figure out what to read or look at?
 And color isn’t the only issue on the first two very bad design examples, but it is one of the most prominent factors in creating a white space nightmare.
 My type is blue, then red, now it’s green, and it is blue again.
 Ugh!